 There are also some great places to party in Envigado where you won’t see any other tourists.
 Walk to base of the park and you’ll see a pedestrianised street.
 Walk down there and when you get to the end turn right and follow the sound of music.

 In Envigado there are also two new modern gastronomic zones:

-Jardines – a little suburb enclave that has quickly grown to be one of the best gastronomic offers in Medellin outside of Poblado.
-In a couple of cute little tree lined streets you’ll find a great selection of restaurants and cafes If you like good steak, then add Lucio Carbon & Restaurant to your list, make sure you book.
-Otherwise Olivia is a good option for pizza.
+Jardines - a little suburb enclave that has quickly grown to be one of the best gastronomic offers in Medellin outside of Poblado.
+In a couple of cute little tree lined streets you’ll find a great selection of restaurants and cafes.
+If you like good steak, then add Lucio Carbon & Restaurant to your list, make sure you book.
+Meanwhile Olivia is a good option for pizza.

 Sabaneta - Another traditional neighborhood worth exploring is Sabaneta.
 To get there take the Metro to Sabaneta station, cross the pedestrian bridge to your right and then head to the main plaza known as the Parque Principal which naturally has a church as it’s focus.
 The Iglesia de Santa Ana is an important church of the Virgin María Auxiliadora, adored by Catholics in Antioquia.
 After sightings of the Virgin Mary in 1968 hundreds of people now visit the church every Tuesday for Mass (hourly from early morning until 8pm) and to fulfill their penance.
 The plaza itself is surrounded by bars and restaurants, all with a quaint Colombian feel.
 Take a casual stroll around and when done sit at one of the bars overlooking the plaza, take a beer and watch the world go by.
 Stay long enough and who knows, maybe the virgin will make another apparition.